echoboomer/terraform-buildkite-plugin/README.md

 #### Workspaces

 If using a Terraform workspace, the workspace is selected before running `plan` and will also be used before running `apply`.
+By default, if the workspace doesn't exist it will be created.
+You may disable this behavior (and let the plugin explicitly fail if the workspace does not exist) by setting `auto_create_workspace: false` in the plugin config.

 If using a Terraform workspace, the plugin will also look for a `.tfvars` file in the form `WORKSPACE_NAME-terraform.tfvars`.